harishrb/fifa_kaggle/README.md

 You can use this project direct opening the jupyter notebook **fifa_kaggle.ipynb**.

 ## License
-The content of this project itself is licensed under the [Creative Commons Attribution 3.0 license](https://opensource.org/licenses/mit-license.php), and the underlying source code used to format and display that content is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).
+The underlying source code used to format and display the content of this project is licensed under the [MIT license](https://opensource.org/licenses/mit-license.php).